 There are two types of wetlands in the Hubbs Creek/Slab Creek sections of the Millennium Trail – a swamp, which is a wetland dominated by trees; and a marsh which is a wetland usually dominated by grasses and sedges.

-TD Canada Trust’s Friends of the Environment Fund provided $15,000 grant which was used in part to produce the beautiful educational/interpretative signage at entry points to the trail in the wetlands section.
+TD Canada Trust’s Friends of the Environment Fund provided a $15,000 grant which was used in part to produce the beautiful educational/interpretative signage at entry points to the trail in the wetlands section.
 These presentations can be seen here [1.2 Mb PDF] .

 Prince Edward County Wetlands